Benefits of Self-Publishing Your Book: The Wave of the Future

 The book publishing industry has evolved dramatically in recent years, with new technologies and business models changing the landscape for writers and authors looking to get their work published.
 Self-publishing a book has become a viable option for many authors, due in part to the growing number of self-publishing services and reputable hybrid publishers that have emerged.

-There are many advantages to self-publishing, including the ability to retain creative control, get your book to market quickly, and keep your royalties.
+There are many benefits of self-publishing, including the ability to retain creative control, get your book to market quickly, and keep your royalties.
 In the traditional publishing world, BIPOC and women authors are often underrepresented.
 With self-publishing, you don't need to be picked up by a publisher to get your words out there—you can do it all yourself.
 Need not the validation of a fixed lens or criteria for what is publishable.
 There's power in making that choice for yourself.

 In the past, self-publishing was often seen as the preserve of vanity presses or authors who couldn't find a traditional publisher for their work.
 But that’s simply not true.
 And there are plenty of benefits that come with taking charge of your own work.
 Let's run through them.